xemlock/wp-codemirror-block/readme.txt

 2. Unzip the ZIP file.
 3. Upload the unzipped catalog to your website's plugin directory (`/wp-content/plugins/`).
 4. Log in to Admin Area of your WordPress website.
-5. Activate this plugin through the "`Plugins`" tab.
+5. Activate this plugin through the `Plugins` tab.

 [More help installing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")